Jacobo91/git_practice/README.md

 - wrap senteces or words in hashtags (each hastag is a header leveleg: one hastag wrap at both ends of the sentece or word creates a h1 heading or first level heading )

+It is better to always use save the file in .md extension when wornikg with github repos (consider it best practice).